RadicalZephyr/radicalzephyr.github.io/source/presentations/functional-reactive-programming/better-script.md

 Or as the wikipedia page says: "a programming paradigm oriented around data flows and propagation of change"

-Intuitively, the most basic intuitively accesible form of a reactive program is a spreadsheet with formulas.
+Intuitively, the most intuitively accessible form of a reactive program is a spreadsheet with formulas.
 Formulas can depend on the values of other cells, which can in turn contain formulas dependent on other cells.
 These eventually depend on cells containing data, and